entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 #### Create a Namespace

 ::: tip What are Namespaces?
 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 You can use namespaces to allocate resources and set CPU/memory limits for individual projects or teams.
-Namespaces can also encapsulate projects from one another.
 :::

 ``` bash